Environmental Education and Outdoor Recreation Programming

 Flickr page of Naturalist Larry Reis

 We have gathered resources, worksheets, and materials that we hope will help support students, families, and educators navigating online education or homeschooling.
-If there are additional materials or resources we can provide--particularly if they are applicable or useful to a broad spectrum of students, families, or groups--contact Hanna Schmitt to discuss how we can help.
+If there are additional materials or resources we can provide, please contact us.

-We suggest you also review the "pre-packaged" options below, in particular the Noting Nature videos and associated worksheets and activities.
+We suggest you also review the "pre-packaged" options below for learning at home, in particular the Noting Nature videos and associated worksheets and activities.

 - Nature Breaks During Online Education